 Moving To Illinois

 Relocating to Central Illinois?
 Moving to a new state can be expensive.
-Consider a mortgage with down payment or closing cost assistance, such as IHDA loans, or a low down payment home loan such as FHA, VA, or USDA mortgages.
+Consider a mortgage with a down payment or closing cost assistance, such as IHDA loans, or a low down payment home loan, such as FHA, VA, or USDA mortgages.

 Moving with Less Than Ideal Credit